Please contact us if you have questions or comments or want encouragement.

 Romans 1:16 – For I am not ashamed of the gospel because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.

-1. Show him or her the fact of sin.
+1. Show them the fact of sin.

-2. Show him or her the penalty for sin.
+2. Show them the penalty for sin.

 Romans 6:23 – for all have sinned and fall short of the glory of God,